loushark/not_my_cat_backend/README.md

 - Using `mongoose` to create functions to connect to and disconnect from the database.
 - We use the env variable `MONGO_URI` which we access using `dotenv` to connect to the database and make sure that our credentials are not pushed to github.

+### test/helper/dbHelper.js

+- This helper file allows the tests to connect to the database use a `beforeAll` and `afterAll` function.
+- Also there are `beforeEach` and `afterEach` functions that create stand up test data and tear it down so that each of the tests can be carried out in a clean environment.
+- This file calls on `testData.json` that contains the data for the test database seeding.